Randy Atcher: Return to broadcasting

 Later in 1937, Atcher joined the hillbilly radio troupe "Uncle Henry and His Kentucky Mountaineers".
-In 1938, he joined "Sunshine Sue and Her Rock Creek Rangers", playing guitar and singing on WHAS AM radio.
+In 1938, he joined "Sunshine Sue and Her Rock Creek Rangers", playing guitar and singing on WHAS (AM) radio.
 While a member of that troupe, Atcher also played the rube comedic character "Lemuel Q. Splutterfluss".
-In 1939 the group moved to WMOX AM in St. Louis.
+In 1939 the group moved to KMOX (AM) in St. Louis.

 In 1938, he left Louisville for Chicago and put a band together there.
 He won slots performing on WJJD and WBBM and became a local star; he also recorded occasionally with his older brother, Bob Atcher.

 In 1941, Atcher joined his brother Bob and Bob's wife Laurena Applegate, known as "Bonnie Blue Eyes" as "The Western Trio" on Ben Bernie's Just Entertainment program.
-The program aired on Louisville's WHAS AM radio station Mondays through Fridays at 4:45 pm.
+The program aired on Louisville's WHAS (AM) radio station Mondays through Fridays at 4:45 pm.

 Military service

-Atcher stepped away from WJJD AM in Chicago and enlisted as a Private in the United States Army Air Forces, saying "We were with Ben Bernie's old orchestra on a tour at the time of Pearl Harbor.
+Atcher stepped away from WJJD (AM) in Chicago and enlisted as a Private in the United States Army Air Forces, saying "We were with Ben Bernie's old orchestra on a tour at the time of Pearl Harbor.
 My birthday is December 7, so it's easy to remember.
 And I quit the troupe that night and came home and enlisted in the Air Force.
 When I went in the Air Force...
 I decided that I probably wouldn't go back into music when I got out of the service.
 But after four and a half years it was just so natural to go back to the entertaining that that's what I did."
 Atcher mustered out having earned the rank of Major in the US Army Air Forces.